-Cranbrook Together is a way for everyone; parents, friends, Old Cranbrookians and grandparents to support and protect what makes Cranbrook School special to each and every student
+Cranbrook Together is a way for everyone; parents, friends and Old Cranbrookians to support and protect what makes Cranbrook School special to each and every student.

 Cranbrook Together offers you the scope to support our school at a level that suits your family and your child’s particular interests.
 We are appealing to our whole parent body to support each child’s education with a gift of £20 a month to maintain the school environment and the facilities that underpin all teaching and club activities.
 If you can, we would encourage you to consider a higher contribution of £40 or £60 a month and to direct your extra giving to an area of particular importance to your child – Sports & Active, Creative or Academic Enrichment.